 Every season since 2013 at least one of the top-five running backs taken hasn’t played in more than six games the entire season.
 Last season Leveon Bell who was commonly taken either 1st or 2nd in most drafts held out the entire season and another consensus 1st/ 2nd overall pick David Johnson in the season opener of the 2017 season fractured his wrist requiring surgery missing the rest of the year.
 This season Ezekiel Elliot a consensus top-two pick going into drafts and Melvin Gordon a top 10 running back are both threatening to hold out into the season.

-Last season several running backs who were taken towards the end of drafts finished in the top 15 in standard (.5 PPR) yahoo scoring settings.
-James Conner – PIT (6th), James White – NE (8th), Phillip Lindsay – DEN (12th) and Tarik Cohen – CHI (13th) provided great value at low draft costs.
+Last season several running backs who were taken toward the end of drafts finished in the top 15 in standard (.5 PPR) yahoo scoring settings.
+James Conner – PIT (6th), James White – NE (8th), Phillip Lindsay – DEN (12th) and Tarik Cohen – CHI (13th) provided great value at a lower draft cost.
 While several early-round picks Dalvin Cook (11 GP), Devonta Freeman (2 GP) and Leonard Fournette (8 GP) disappointed owners with injury-plagued seasons.

-Based on current avg adp a mixture of Saquan Barkley, Alvin Kamara, Christian McCaffrey, and Ezekial Elliot are projected to go in the first 4 picks with DeAndre Hopkins rounding out the top 5.
-While Elliot offers the safest production he also holds the most risk with a possible contractual holdout looming.
-For those drafting outside of the top 4 picks starting your drafting with either DeAndre Hopkins, Davante Adams or Julio Jones makes for a safer start to building your team.
+Based on current avg adp a mixture of Saquan Barkley, Alvin Kamara, Christian McCaffrey, and Ezekial Elliott are projected to go in the first 4 picks with DeAndre Hopkins rounding out the top 5.
+While Elliott offers the safest floor he also holds risk with a possible contractual holdout looming.
+For those drafting outside of the top 4 picks starting your draft with either DeAndre Hopkins, Davante Adams or Julio Jones makes for a way to avoid injury risk at RB and still receive comparable production.

 At pick 5 instead of selecting David Johnson, Le’Veon Bell, James Conner or Nick Chubb there are several WRs that are arguably safer selections like DeAndre Hopkins, Davante Adams or Julio Jones.
 Running backs also have a greater chance to develop as the season progresses as injuries occur, Nick Chubb and Damien Williams were league winners last season who went unowned for most of last season.